doctea/vurfx/README.md

-====== VurfX docs (?) ======
+# VurfX docs (?)

-by Tristan Rowley (c) 2012-present (except where using code copyright others or public domain!)
+by Tristan Rowley (c) 2012-present (except where using code copyright others or public domain!), doctea@gmail.com

-a rough and hacky java-based VJ/music video/trippy visuals application using Processing 1.5.1 and GLGraphics library.
+a rough and hacky java-based VJ/music video/trippy visuals application thing using Processing 1.5.1 and GLGraphics library.
 With glsl shaders, SimpleOpenNI/Kinect rgb and depth support.

 uses cp5, many other libraries I'm sure - TODO: ADD LINKS AND STUFF